 12.0 DECLARATION SHEET

-12.1 The Declaration Sheet consisting of no more than ten (10) or no less than six (6) players must be signed by Captain and Players AT THE SCORERS’ TABLE and handed to the Umpires/scorers 10 minutes before the game is carded to start.
+12.1 The Declaration Sheet consisting of no more than ten (10) or no less than seven (7) players must be signed by Captain and Players AT THE SCORERS’ TABLE and handed to the Umpires/scorers 10 minutes before the game is carded to start.
 The declaration sheet IS NOT to leave the scorers’ table.
-Refer to 4.4.4.
-In the Premier and Masters Leagues (12) players can be declared and ANY (9) will be allowed to bat, bowl or field.

 a) The first innings of the game is in progress and

 b) The Player(s) was registered on the Declaration Sheet and the Umpires were notified by the Captain.
 The Player(s) must sign the Declaration Sheet before entering the field of play.

 13.1 There will be NO grace period after the time given on the fixtures for the start of game.
 The Umpires will call Time and meet Team Captains to take the Toss.
 There will be an allotted time of 40 minutes to complete the bowling of the 50 balls.
 A fee of $50.00 will be imposed for going over the allotted time, due to the umpire’s discretion.

 a) Umpires will confirm by the Declaration Sheet the Players present and any Player(s) who has not signed the Declaration Sheet will be considered absent.
 A player must sign the Declaration Sheet for himself only and not for anyone else.
 A breach of this rule will result in the Team/s being fined $300.00 and the offending player/person being Disqualified from the Competition.